OcelotBabou/Quartz/content/2-The World/Regions/Cities/Narrowmere.md

 **Overview:**

-Situated on the southern border of Pilliga, just beyond the banks of the Fluvitae River, Narrowmere serves as a bustling trade post and cultural gateway between the arid interior and the lush expanse of the Great Dividing Forest.
+Situated on the southern border of [[Pilliga]], just beyond the banks of the Fluvitae River, Narrowmere serves as a bustling trade post and cultural gateway between the arid interior and the lush expanse of the Great Dividing Forest.
 Originally little more than a waystation for cautious foragers and timber scouts, the outpost has grown into a thriving settlement.
 Narrowmere’s economy hinges on the careful acquisition of rare herbs, medicinal plants, and valuable timber from the forest’s outer fringe — a dangerous but lucrative venture.

 **Description:**